-Join George Maestri for an in-depth discussion in this video Rigging pupil controls, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Rigging pupil controls, part of Maya: Character Rigging.

 Now let's take a look at another type of control and that's for the pupils.…So what I want to do is take this control here, which is basically just a one…dimensional control, it just moves left and right.…And I want it to dilate the character's pupils.…Remember when we created the pupils, we created a ramp texture and we applied…that to the eye using a planar projection.…Now the size of that plane can control the size of that pupil relative to the eye.…